 “Don’t be afraid to Smile.”

 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

 Surgical Advances in Dental Implants

-Using the most recent advances in dental implant technology, Dr. Baker and Dr. Weber are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Weber and are able to place single stage implants.
 These implants do not require a second procedure to uncover them but do require a minimum of six weeks of healing time before the final crown is placed on the tooth.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Drs.
-Baker or Weber performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Weber or performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits, designs and makes the permanent crown, bridge or hybrid denture that attaches to the implants. in most situations, you can have a temporary tooth attached to the implant immediately after placing it.
 This creates a great healing environment for the tissue around the tooth and negates the need for a flipper.
 Additionally, we understand your time is valuable and you may travel to come see us.
 We will incorporate the latest technology to minimize the number of appointment necessary to complete this process.
 We will be in constant communication with your dentist to streamline the process efficiently and effectively for your individual needs.